ivanizag/iz-cpm/README.md

 Made with Rust

 ## Installation
-Extract the zip.
-Optionally run download.sh to download the CP/M system disk, Microsoft Basic, Turbo Pascal, Lisp and some games.
+Extract the [latest zip](https://github.com/ivanizag/iz-cpm/releases) for Linux, MacOS or Windows.
+Optionally run `download.sh` or `download.bat`  to download the CP/M 2.2 system disk, Microsoft Basic, Turbo Pascal, Lisp and some games.

 ## Usage examples